 This is one of four observation towers in Lille Vildmose, where visitors can get a bird’s-eye view of the virtually untouched landscape with its wild animals and birds.
 Three of the towers are equipped with powerful binoculars that help you zoom in on the eagle, and give you a feeling of a close encounter with this rare king of the sky.
 Two pairs of eagles live and breed in Lille Vildmose, and they account for the entire free population of these impressive airborne predators in Denmark.

 Lille Vildmose is the closest you can come in Denmark to a great wilderness, with shy mammals that wander openly by day so you can see how they live and play.
-It’s Denmark’s answer to the savannah of East Africa, where grazing wildlife make the picture.
+It’s the Danish equivalent to the savannah of East Africa, where grazing wildlife make the picture.
 The area is easily accessible by car.
 The southern portion, Tofte Skov og Mose (Tofte forest and marsh), is enclosed by a wildlife fence.
 The same applies to Høstemark forest in the north-eastern corner.
 The forests of Lille Vildmose have been fenced in for almost 100 years, and this enclosure is the reason why Denmark’s largest population of a couple of hundred wild boar can live in Tofte Skov.

 The wild boar was hunted nearly to extinction in Denmark in the 18th and 19th centuries.
 But in 1926 they were replenished in Tofte Skov with stocks from northern Germany, and ever since, they have ruled and rooted in the forest with their characteristic grunt.
 These enclosures have also been a life insurance for the ancient species of Jutland red deer.
 The ones in Lille Vildmose are direct descendants of the stags and does that migrated to Jutland after the most recent Ice Age about 10,000 years ago.